ZeroMeOut/PPO-with-custom-lander-environment/README.md

 ## Random Thoughts
 First off, I was initially trying to use CNN to train this.
-But it's so damn stressful, I think the default encoder used my stable baseline might not be the greatest for this.
+But it's so damn stressful, I think the default encoder used by stable baseline might not be the greatest for this.
 I would try to make a custom one someday.

 Secondly, it is annoyingly long to fine-tune and train.
 I took like 20-25 tries to get a decently looking ep_rew_mean graph, and even then I kept running into [value loss explosion](https://medium.com/@kaige.yang0110/in-training-ppo-how-to-balance-value-loss-and-policy-loss-cbf10d9d6b86) because of the hyperparameters or rewards I was using (thank you Antoinebrl, you saved my time a lot).
 And lord, the bugs, I don't even want to start with that.